Chart Color Schemes

 Residential development activity is slightly higher than average within Point Vernon when compared nationally

 Point Vernon has recorded approximately 45 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 229 homes were approved, with an additional 12 approved so far in FY26.
-The average number of new residents per year arriving for each new home over these five financial years was around 0.1, indicating that new supply is meeting or exceeding demand and providing ample buyer choice while also creating capacity for population growth beyond current forecasts.
+Over the past five financial years, from FY21 to FY25, around 229 homes were approved, with an additional 15 approved in FY26 so far.
+On average, about 0.1 new residents arrive per year for each new home over these five financial years, indicating that new supply is keeping pace with or exceeding demand.

-The average construction cost value of new homes being built in the area is $361,000.
-In FY26, $215,000 worth of commercial approvals have been registered, demonstrating the area's predominantly residential nature.
-Compared to the rest of Queensland, Point Vernon has around two-thirds the rate of new dwelling approvals per person, while it ranks among the 88th percentile of areas assessed nationally for development activity, which has picked up in recent periods.
+The average construction cost value of new homes being built is $361,000.
+This year, Point Vernon has registered around $215,000 in commercial approvals, reflecting the area's residential nature.
+Compared to the rest of Queensland, Point Vernon has approximately two-thirds the rate of new dwelling approvals per person.

-New building activity shows that 89.0% of approved dwellings are standalone homes and 11.0% are townhouses or apartments, preserving the area's suburban nature with a focus on detached housing attracting space-seeking buyers.
+Nationally, it ranks among the 88th percentile of areas assessed for development activity.
+Recently, there has been an increase in development activity in the area.
+The majority of new building activity consists of standalone homes at 89.0%, with townhouses or apartments making up the remaining 11.0%.
+This preserves Point Vernon's suburban nature and attracts space-seeking buyers due to its emphasis on detached housing.
 The location has approximately 89 people per dwelling approval, indicating a low density market.
-Looking ahead, Point Vernon is expected to grow by 75 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, Point Vernon is expected to grow by around 121 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand in the area, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development